pen-to-squareGetting Started Guide

 20180422

-Currency Symbol
+Currency symbol

 WSC

-Add WSCChain mainnet to MetaMask:
+Add the WSCChain mainnet in MetaMask:

 2. Select "Add Network" > "Add a network manually."

-3. Enter the above configuration information and save.
+3. Enter the configuration information above and save.

-Step 2: Obtain WSC tokens on the mainnet
+Step 2: Obtain WSC tokens on mainnet

 Step 3: Write your first smart contract